 Notice given by personal delivery or mail shall be effective upon actual receipt.
 Notice given by telegram or telecopier shall be effective upon actual receipt if received during the recipient's normal business hours, or at the beginning of the recipient's next business day after receipt if not received during the recipient's normal business hours.
 All Notices by telegram or telecopier shall be confirmed promptly after transmission in writing by certified mail or personal delivery.
 Any party may change any address to which Notice is to be given to it by giving notice as provided above of such change of address.

 8. MISCELLANEOUS.
-This Guaranty shall in all respects be governed by, and construed in accordance with, the law of the State of Texas, without regard to principles of conflicts of laws.
-This Guaranty shall be binding upon Guarantor, its successors and assigns and inure to the benefit of and be enforceable by Counterparty, its successors and assigns.
+This Guaranty shall in all respects be governed by, and construed in accordance with, the law of the State of New York, without regard to principles of conflicts of laws.
+This Guaranty shall be binding upon Guarantor, its successors and permitted assigns and inure to the benefit of and be enforceable by Counterparty, its successors and assigns provided, however, that this Guaranty may not be assigned by Guarantor without the prior written consent of Counterparty.
 The Guaranty embodies the entire agreement and understanding between Guarantor and Counterparty and supersedes all prior agreements and understandings relating to the subject matter hereof.
 The headings in this Guaranty are for purposes of reference only, and shall not affect the meaning hereof.
-This Guarantee may be executed in any number of counterparts, each of which shall be an original, but all of which together shall constitute one instrument.
+This Guaranty may be executed in any number of counterparts, each of which shall be an original, but all of which together shall constitute one instrument.

 ENRON CORP.